Have you thought of Spiritual Goals for 2019?

 Many people pursue general goals or New Year’s resolutions each year.
 However, some people may list Spiritual Goals last or not at all.
-Be different than the crowd in 2018 and focus on what is important – your spiritual growth.
+Be different than the crowd this year and focus on what is important – your spiritual growth.
 Feel free to share this page with others.

 DAILY BIBLE READING

 Signup for Daily Bible Reading sent directly to your email.
 These updates are administered by BiblePlan.org and content comes from BibleGateway.com who also provides multiple versions and Bible study resources.
 The email approach makes it easy to stay on track with your Bible reading goals.
 Bible Plan says it takes just 20 minutes per day to read through the entire Bible in one year.

 INSTRUCTIONS: Click one of the links below and then click “Email me this plan daily.”
 Select your version, your ‘Initial Reading Date’, ‘Daily Send Time’ when you are most likely to read it, and your email address.
 Then click Subscribe.
 Open the email sent by BiblePlan and click the confirmation link.